Rakshitg600/Notakto-website/README.md

 For a streamlined build experience, run the app in a Docker container:

-1. Download [Docker Desktop][12] and run the program to start Docker Engine.
+1. Download your operating system's version of [Docker Desktop][12] and run it to start Docker Engine.
 1. Open a terminal window in the project's root folder.
 1. Run the following command to build the app: